kaku2015/Docs/faq_r.md

 3. The backup and restore function also needs permission.

-And this is the official explanation: https://developer.android.com/training/data-storage/manage-all-files#all-files-access-google-play
+And this is the Google's official explanation: https://developer.android.com/training/data-storage/manage-all-files#all-files-access-google-play

 Thanks for understanding.